ishaanam/wallet-fingerprinting/README.md

 If you encounter any issues during the setup, ensure you have the correct version of Python installed, and the virtual environment is activated before installing dependencies.

+## Known Issues

+- `spends_unconfirmed` needs historical mempool data for this to be completely accurate.